alejosilvalau/coding-interview-prep/SystemsExpert/design-amazon.md

 The "physicalStock" field represents the item's physical stock in a warehouse in specific, which acts as a source of truth.
 It will only go up when a new item physically shows up.
 And goes down when it gets shipped or the item gets thrown out.

-Whereas the "availableStock" field represents the available stock in the warehouse, which gets decreased when the order gets assigned to the warehouse.
+Whereas the "availableStock" field represents the available stock in the warehouse.
+It goes up for the same reason as the "physicalStock", but gets decreased when the order gets assigned to the warehouse or when the item gets thrown out.

+The difference is that, "physicalStock" for the item gets decreased when the order gets shipped.
+Whereas, the "availableStock" for the item gets decreased when the order gets assigned to the warehouse.

 ## Core User Functionality
 The user will search for an item, with a search query.
 The servers will return the items taking into account the stock.
 Then the user will add items to the cart and start the checkout to submit the order.